Jirau Dam: Design

 The Jirau Dam is a combination embankment dam with concrete sections for the power stations and spillway.
 The length of the entire dam is 1100 m while the embankment section is 800 m.
 The embankment dam is arched, 63 m tall and has an asphalt-core.
 Its structural volume is 2000000 m3 of which 17000 m3 is asphalt.
 The dam's spillway consists of 21 gates and has a maximum discharge of 82000 m3/s.
 The run-of-the-river dam's power station contain 50 x 75 MW bulb turbines for a total installed capacity of 3,750 MW.
 The reservoir created by the dam has a surface area of 258 km2 of which 135 km2 is the original riverbed.
 Bulb turbines are a variation of the Kaplan turbine, with the main differences being that bulb turbines are installed horizontally and are generally considered to be slightly more efficient.
-The power plant is constructed by the French utility GDF Suez SA and Brazilian company Camargo Correa SA.
+The power plant is constructed by Energias Sustentáveis do Brasil and Brazilian company Camargo Correa SA.